Five signs you need to hire a Bookkeeper

 3. You haven’t billed your customers and have overdue invoices

-Billing your clients regularly and undertaking credit control is vital – keeping control of outstanding debt should enable you to take care of your bills and overhead expenses.
+Having your customer billing processed on time and undertaking regular credit control will take care of outstanding debt, increase your cashflow and enable you to take care of supplier bills and overheads.

 4. Your bank statements haven’t been reconciled

 Most banks have an app for your mobile phone, so it has never been easier to keep track of your bank balance.
 However, for your business, checking your bank balance every morning does not give you a clear picture of how much money your business has.